ccy7701/pf-visualiser/docs/spec-history.md

 The following constraints apply:

 * month-end COH is manually entered and must not be derived
+* month-end ELR is manually entered and must not be derived
+* month-end EPF is manually entered and must not be derived
 * total expenses are derived from user-entered expense category amounts
 * total income is derived from user-entered income category amounts
 * monthly inputs shall be saved and reloaded from persistent storage
 * chart values must be reproducible from stored monthly history records
+* Variance Analysis consumes History month records as its actual-values source of truth
 * category definitions are fixed to the current category set below for this module spec

 Expense categories: